-Other servers with an OSs different to those mentioned above, such as any newer Linux distribution or Windows Servers, do not need any special preparations for cloning.
+Other servers with OSs different from those mentioned above, such as any newer Linux distribution or Windows Servers, do not need any special preparations for cloning.

-When you are done with the selections, click the Deploy server button to begin cloning.
+When you are done with the selections, click the Deploy button to get going.

 On Ubuntu and other Debian based distributions, open the hostname file for edit.